 Paid Online Advertising:

-If you want to get more instant exposure, especially for a local business, you might want to invest in some Pay-Per-Click (PPC) ads on Google and on the Social Media Networks as well as on blogs and sites that your target frequents.
-Again, based on your research, you'll determine which networks are best for reaching your target market.
-With PPC, you get charged unless someone clicks on your ad.
-You have to pay up front, say, $25 for one week, and on most of the networks like Facebook, Twitter, and Pinterest, you can target people by location, age, gender and in some even likes and interests.
-Furthermore, having a strategy on what you want to accomplish with the ad beforehand increase your chances for success.
-What's nice is that you can track it and the networks have comprehensive reporting systems.
+If you want to get more instant exposure, especially for a local business, you might want to invest in some Pay-Per-Click (PPC) ads on Google, on the Social Media Networks as well as on blogs and sites that your target frequents.
+Again, based on your research, you’ll determine which networks are best for reaching your target market.
+With PPC, you don’t get charged unless someone clicks on your ad.
+You have to pay up front, say, $25 for one week, and on most of the networks like Facebook, Instagram, LinkedIn, Twitter, and Pinterest, you can target people by location, age, gender and in some even likes and interests.
+Moreover, having a strategy on what you want to accomplish with the ad beforehand increase your chances for success.
+What’s nice is that you can track it and the networks have comprehensive reporting systems.
 So, for budgeting purposes, set $25/week.
-Any less than that won't give you the reach you need.
+Any less than that won’t give you the reach you need.
 Yes, you can hire an agency to place your ads for you, but there is a cost.
 I suggest using each network’s advertising departments.
 They want you to succeed as that’s how they make money.

 By now you’re probably thinking, “Why do I want to get into business?”
 Well, I highly recommend working with a SCORE mentor for FREE.
 Yes, some things are still free!
 Both SCORE and the SBA have tools and offer assistance in getting funding so you can put all this in a business plan that makes sense.
 Yes, you need one of those, too!